evilcyber.com

 When you do it in fasted stated, more of the energy you use during cardio will indeed have to come from fat.
 But you will burn fewer calories – and therefore also less fat – in total!

 This is because to perform well during cardio, you need some carbohydrates in your system, as carbohydrates allow you to put out a lot of power at once.
 Fat in comparison takes ages.
-Less performance = less calories burned.
+Less performance = fewer calories burned.

 Less Training Effect